 The most asked question a bail bondsman gets is ‘How much does a bail bond cost?’.
+This article answers the question of how much does a bail bond cost.
 In Virginia, bail bondsman cannot charge below 10% or about 15% for the bond.
 This part of the cost is referred to as the premium.
 If all of the premium is not paid up front, a bondsman cannot charge interest for the remainder of the payment.
 Quoting the law from the Virginia Code § 9.1-185.8, section I

 A licensed bail bondsman shall not charge a bail bond premium less than 10 percent or more than 15 percent of the amount of the bond.
 A licensed bail bondsman shall not loan money with interest for the purpose of helping another obtain a bail bond.